You are here

 You'll need: a glass jar with a tight-fitting lid; a plastic figurine; waterproof glue; distilled water (you can also use boiled and cooled tap water); liquid glycerin (available at crafts stores); glitter.
 Let your child pick out the figure, then glue it inside the lid and let the glue dry.
 Fill the jar with water, a squirt of glycerin (it helps the glitter swirl) and the glitter.
 Screw on the lid tightly, then flip!

-Celebrate the festival of lights
+Celebrate the Hanukkah Festival of Lights

 Have your little one make a hand print menorah: Dip each hand in paint; ask your child to overlap his thumbs (this will create the center candle) and then press his hands, with fingers spread, onto paper.
 Wash hands, then have him dip a finger in yellow paint and dab the top of each candle to create flames.